nimwegenLab/cellstates/README.md

                         dirichlet prior parameter
-  --optimize_dirichlet  whether to optimize the dirichlet prior -i INIT, --init INIT  init clusters (path to file) -t THREADS, --threads THREADS
+  --optimize_dirichlet  whether to optimize the dirichlet prior -i INIT, --init INIT  init clusters (path to file) -g GENES, --genes GENES
+                        gene names (path to file)
+  -t THREADS, --threads THREADS
                         number of threads
   -s SEED, --seed SEED  seed for random generator
 ```
 Additional comments for selected parameters:
 * `INIT`: Cluster labels should be given in a simple text file separated by line breaks or as a binary .npy file.
+* `GENES`: list of gene names should be given in a simple text file separated by line breaks.
 * `THREADS`: Default is one core

 # Python module and interpretation of results